JereKuusela/valheim-infinity_hammer/publish/README.md

 - hammer_scale_down: Scales down the selection (only for supported objects).
 - hammer_config [key] [value]: Toggles or sets configuration values.

+Note: Some interactions are quite complicated so plesae report any issues!

 Bind commands to [keys](https://docs.unity3d.com/ScriptReference/KeyCode.html).

 For example: